kirenz/lab-template/README.md

 - Open *Extensions*, select *Atom One Dark Theme* and click twice on *Set Color Theme* to change the user interface

 - Open *Explorer* and open the folder 📂 *code*.
-Now you can select a Jupyter Notebook and start coding.
+Now you can select a Jupyter Notebook

+- Click on the *Kernel* picker, choose *Python environments* and select the latest Python version

 - Note that the changes you make during the container session are not saved (this is only done with commits to the GitHub repo)